PyAr/fades/README.rst

         fades -r requirements.txt bin/start
     else
         echo 2
-        # hope you are in the correct virtualenv
+        # hope you are in the correct virtual environment
         python3 bin/start
     fi